 Because Netflix has a good selection of anime and other Japanese television, I decided to make a profile exclusively for studying to keep our watch lists clean and organized.
 I was adding shows and movies that were either in English with Japanese subtitles or had Japanese audio to my Netflix watch list when I made the most exciting discovery:

 I felt like I won the lottery** and I’ve been watching shows in Japanese ever since. 楽しいです！

-The sound being out of sync from the lips is a bit distracting since I often watch people’s mouths as they talk (this helps me understand them, though I’m not sure why), but you eventually get used to it.
-It’s also not as distracting if you’re watching dubbed cartoons for kids, which as I said before, I highly recommend.
+The sound being out of sync from the lips was a bit distracting at first, since I often watch people’s mouths as they talk (this helps me understand them, though I’m not sure why), but I eventually got used to it.
+I also found it wasn’t as distracting with cartoons, maybe because I’m used to mouths not syncing exactly with animated titles.

 You can change the audio in each individual show, but I found that you can change the default language for each profile.
-This was a more efficient way to check if a selection had a Japanese dub because the preview will play in your default audio.
-If the preview plays in English, I know right away to move to the next one instead of having to open it and check the settings for Japanese audio manually.
+This was a more efficient way to check if a selection had a Japanese dub because the preview will usually play in your default audio selection.

 Change the preferred audio on your Netflix profile

-To change the preferred audio language on your Netflix profile, sign in to your account on a computer and follow the steps below:
+To change the preferred audio language on your Netflix profile, follow the steps below: